Nerajno/begin-to-code/lessons/python/lesson-2.5/presentation.md

 ```

 ---
-and use that for the continuing condition of the loop.
+and use that for the repeating condition of the loop.

 Run this through Python Tutor to see how it works step by step.
 ******************************************